Degree bounds for local cohomology: Conventions, notation, and preliminary results

 \begin{chunk} Take $R,R_0,\mathfrak m$ as described in {\rm\ref{StandardData}}.
-Assume further that $R$ is Cohen-Macaulay and $R_0$ is a Cohen-Macaulay factor ring of a local Gorenstein ring.
-Let $S=R_0[x_1,\dots,x_n]$ be a graded polynomial ring which maps homogeneously onto $R$.
-If $g$ is the codimension of $R$ as an $S$-module, then the graded canonical module of $R$ is where $\omega_{R_0}$ is the canonical module of $R_0$ \end{chunk}
+Assume further that $R_0$ is a factor ring of a local Gorenstein ring $T$.
+Let $S=T[x_1,\dots,x_n]$ be a graded polynomial ring which maps homogeneously onto $R$.
+If $g$ is the codimension of $R$ as an $S$-module, then the graded canonical module of $R$ is \end{chunk}

 \begin{chunk} Take $R,R_0,\mathfrak m$ as described in {\rm\ref{StandardData}} with $\dim R=d$.
 Recall the numerical functions of \ref{numerical-functions}.
 The $a$-invariant of $R$ is

 Furthermore, if $\omega_R$ is the graded canonical module of $R$ (see \ref{GCM}), then